Gigi Hadid Strips For Nude Pic With Zayn Malik As Bella Hadid Dares Dominatrix

 — zayn (@zaynmalik) March 5, 2017

-Zayn got help from Gigi in his acceptance, gesturing to her and calling her his “costar” in the video.
+Zayn got help from Gigi in his acceptance, gesturing to her and calling her his “co-star” in the video.
 The cute couple then blew kisses.

 However, the adorable moment was somewhat diminished when, only one week after the Oscars oops, the iHeartRadio Music Awards subsequently had to reveal that instead of Zayn winning for Best Music Video, it was Fifth Harmony, reported the Huffington Post.